stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 ### Usage

-The following metadata will be added to your Markdown file :
+The following metadata will be added to your Markdown file:

 `id`: The unique identifier that represents the specific instance of your document or cell.

-`version`: The current version number on your document or cell is the version of Runme you are using.
+`version`: The current version number on your document is the version of Runme you are using.

 Here is a sample of what the lifecycle identity on your file looks like: